 On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock shall be required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
-BlackRock submitted the letter of resumption.
+BlackRock has submitted the letter of resumption.
+It is uncertain if Hydro-Québec will impose any additional conditions for the resumption and there is no guarantee that BlackRock will be able to meet such conditions, if any.